 After starting this group friends and family started reaching out and asking questions.
 I shared as much information as I could, sent out some samples, started getting new members to join me with their own kits, and I realized this was actually going to happen.
 I was truly starting a business.
 The excitement propelled me to start booking one on one meetings, vendor events, classes, attending business dinners with others...
 I was sucked in head first.

 Now here I am with my own website.
+I've managed to win my husband over with the oils, so I've been able to focus on what really matters; education.
 Regardless of how many members join me, my number one goal will always be education and sharing the lifestyle.
 Sales are the last goal on my list, even it if means letting go of some of the competitive goals set by others.